OdisBy/OdisBy/README.md

 I am a Mobile Developer from Brazil.

-- :briefcase: Working on Banco Bari
+- :briefcase: Working at Agendor
-- :satisfied: Volunteer work on LoryBlu and Routinely
+- :satisfied: Volunteer work on LoryBlu
-- 🌱 I’m currently working as Android Developer with Kotlin and XML
+- 🌱 I’m currently working as Android Developer with Kotlin and Jetpack Compose
-- 🌱 I’m also learning GO and AWS

 ---